The Best Way to Change Car Insurance Companies

 21st Century | $50 |

-Even a brief gap in coverage can lead to fines and much higher insurance rates, so make sure you have a new policy before canceling your current one.
+Even a brief gap in coverage can lead to fines and much higher insurance rates, so make sure you have a new policy in place before canceling your current one.

 Driving without insurance can cause you to lose your license.
 Even if you aren't caught, gaps in coverage can eventually lead to a large increase in your insurance rates.
 It's much better to have a few days of overlapping coverage than to take the risk of being uninsured.